data-farmers/data-farmers.github.io/_posts/2019-06-10-sammon-mapping.md

 ![sammonplot1](../img/sammon/sammonplot1.png){:height="150%" width="150%"}

 This time Sammon Mapping has found a projection very similar to the one PCA found.
-Maybe the best way to preserve mutual distances between data points looks very close to the best way to magnify their variance.
+Maybe, by chance, the best way to preserve mutual distances between data points looks very close to the best way to magnify their variance.
 On the other hand, don't forget that **sammon starts from the PCA configuration for its iterations**, and the default number of iterations (500) could be unsufficient to converge to some very different configuration with such a high dimensionality.

 Let's try with choosing 3 features to keep, as if our dataset was 3-dimensional.